 Here's how the forgiveness program works: After five years, the loan is reduced by 20% each year until you don’t owe anything.
 But you have to repay the loan if you sell or refinance the home in the first five years, and the sale proceeds are sufficient to repay the debt.

 The states, including North Carolina, which received Hardest Hit money have until the end of 2020 to use the funding.
-Though, some programs have ended early because their money ran out.
+Though, some programs, including those in North Carolina, are ending early because of a lack of funds.
 (Learn about other available programs for homeowners in North Carolina who’re struggling to avoid foreclosure.)

 If you’re facing a foreclosure in North Carolina and have received a 45-day preforeclosure notice, consider calling the State Home Foreclosure Prevention Project at 888-442-8188.
 This program offers free assistance to homeowners, like counseling, help in talking to your servicer, and, in some cases, access to legal services.